absolunet/docs-node-ioc/src/docs/06_going-deeper/09_translation/en.md

 fileDriver.translate('foo.bar'); // Bar en français
 ```

-A lot of developers like to work with translation keys instead of plain sentences or words translations.
+A lot of developers like to work with translation keys instead of plain sentences or word translations.
 You can do both with the `translations.yaml` file that can be used for full word(s) translations, and other files for namespaces translation keys.

-All the translations in the `translations.yaml` file will not contain namespace prefix.
+All the translations in the `translations.yaml` file will not contain a namespace prefix.

-An interesting strategy would also be to create sub-namespaces within namespaced file.
+An interesting strategy would also be to create sub-namespaces within a namespaced file.

 ```yaml
 # resources/lang/foo.yaml